stevetasticsteve/CLA_Hub/readme.md

 - Runs CLAHub as a container listening on port 8000 (will survive system restarts)
 - Database persists in a Docker volume named clahub

+Go to server_ip_address:8000 to access CLAHub.
+Login as admin with password clahub, then add your users in the admin and get to work.

 ### Windows/MacOS
 Use [Docker desktop](https://www.docker.com/products/docker-desktop)